The Palace (2023 film): Release

 The Palace had its world premiere at the 80th Venice International Film Festival, out of competition, on 2 September 2023, where it received a three-minute ovation.
 It was later released theatrically in Italy on 28 September 2023 by 01 Distribution.

 The film also played at the Zurich Film Festival on 3 October 2023 and the CineLibri Film Festival on 20 October 2023 followed by a release in Poland on 3 November 2023 by Next Film, then Russia on 23 November 2023 by Pro:View, after the latter was previously set for release in early 2023.
-It also played in Hungary and Lithuania on 14 and 22 December 2023 respectively, with Bulgaria following in 12 January 2024.
+It also played in Hungary and Lithuania on 14 and 22 December 2023 respectively, with Bulgaria following on 12 January 2024.
 In France, the film received a limited distribution on 15 May 2024 by Swashbuckler Films.

 The film was originally set to be released theatrically in Europe in November 2022 and in Italy on 12 January and 6 April 2023.
 The film was unable to find distribution in the United States or the United Kingdom.
 Producer Luca Barbareschi stated that this was similar to Polanski's previous film, An Officer and a Spy, which was never released in the US, the UK, Australia or New Zealand.